DemonicTricycle/DemonicTricycle-ELECH309/docs/audio/analogFilter.md

 ## Sampling frequency

 A sampling frequency of 15 kHz had been chosen in the theoretical design (which was a mistake because folded frequencies starting at 7.5 kHz were not sufficiently attenuated).
-However, this frequency was retained because despite overclocking the microcontroller, the program was approaching the chip's computational limit :
+However, this frequency was retained because despite overclocking the microcontroller, the program was already approaching the chip's computational limit :
 ![image](../assets/images/audio/sampling.png)
 When the signal is at 3.3V, the microcontroller is performing the calculations related to the sampling.
 At 0V, the microcontroller is waiting.
 To achieve a gain of -26 dB in practice, a sampling rate > 100kHz would be required, which is not feasible.